adanmaftei/LiveEventService/docs/DOMAIN_EVENTS_AND_GRAPHQL.md

 ## Transactional Outbox (Implemented)

-- The DbContext writes a lean outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
+- The DbContext writes an outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
-- A background outbox processor service scans pending messages and processes them.
-In Development/Production, the processor publishes messages to AWS SNS (or LocalStack SNS locally), using a topic per event type.
-Topics are created on demand if missing.
+- A background outbox processor service scans pending messages and publishes them to external channels.
+Currently it publishes to AWS SNS topics (one topic per event type) for decoupled fan-out.
-- In the Testing environment, the outbox processor is disabled to avoid cross-test interference.
-Outbox rows are still written, enabling assertions and observability without side effects.
+- In Testing, behavior can be adjusted to avoid cross-test interference.

+## Domain Event Delivery vs Outbox: Two Complementary Flows

+- Domain Event Delivery (for in-app reactions and the dedicated worker):
+  - In-process by default via `InMemoryMessageQueue` + `DomainEventBackgroundService`.
+  - When `AWS:SQS:UseSqsForDomainEvents=true`, domain events are enqueued to SQS by the API and consumed by `LiveEventService.Worker`.
+    - Configure queue name with `AWS:SQS:QueueName` (default: `liveevent-domain-events`).

+- Transactional Outbox (for cross-service notifications):
+  - Outbox entries are persisted atomically with state changes and later published to SNS topics by the Outbox Processor.
+  - This ensures durability and at-least-once delivery without coupling request latency to external publishes.

 ## GraphQL Subscriptions & Performance Guardrails